Robert John, MD,DDS, FACS

-Born in Jamaica and raised in Toronto, Ontario, Dr. John holds honors degrees in chemistry and economics from the University of Toronto and graduated with honors from the University of Detroit Mercy School of Dentistry.
-He then went on to complete his residency at the University of Toledo Medical Center.
-Concurrently, he pursued a six-year oral maxillofacial surgery residency at the Detroit Medical Center while obtaining his medical degree from Wayne State University School of Medicine, where he served as chief resident.
-Immediately following, he completed a general surgery internship at St. John Hospital & Medical Center, where he was trained by top surgeons and physicians from across Metro Detroit.
+Born in Jamaica and raised in Toronto, Ontario, Dr. John earned honors degrees in chemistry and economics from the University of Toronto.
+He graduated with honors from the University of Detroit Mercy School of Dentistry before completing his residency at the University of Toledo Medical Center.
+He further advanced his training through a six-year oral and maxillofacial surgery residency at the Detroit Medical Center, during which he obtained his medical degree from Wayne State University School of Medicine and served as chief resident.
+Following residency, he completed a general surgery internship at St. John Hospital & Medical Center, training under some of Metro Detroit’s most distinguished surgeons.

 FAQs